Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/index.md

 | Working with SpriteFonts| How to use fonts and text                                             | [2D games chapter 16](https://docs.monogame.net/articles/tutorials/building_2d_games/16_working_with_spritefonts/index.html)  |
 | Scene management        | The way to create different game scenes (menu, gameplay...)           | [2D games chapter 17](https://docs.monogame.net/articles/tutorials/building_2d_games/17_scenes/index.html)  |
 | Packaging your Game     | How to create a final executable for your game                        | [2D games chapter 25](https://docs.monogame.net/articles/tutorials/building_2d_games/25_packaging_game/index.html?tabs=windows)  |

+You are not bound to read all these chapters now: in each step of this tutorial, I will remind you the relevant chapters to read before starting the coding.

 By the way, you are supposed to be able to use the C# language, for this is the language MonoGame is written with.
 If it is not the case, I would recommend reading the [Learn C#](https://dotnet.microsoft.com/en-us/learn/csharp) tutorials from Microsoft.